kubernetes/website/docs/admin/dns.md

 When enabled, pods are assigned a DNS A record in the form of `pod-ip-address.my-namespace.pod.cluster.local`.

-For example, a pod with ip `1.2.3.4` in the namespace `default` with a DNS name of `cluster.local` would have an entry: `1-2-3-4.default.pod.cluster.local`.
+For example, a pod with IP `1.2.3.4` in the namespace `default` with a DNS name of `cluster.local` would have an entry: `1-2-3-4.default.pod.cluster.local`.

 #### A Records and hostname based on Pod's hostname and subdomain fields